-A positive pregnancy test comes with happiness and loads of unexpected events for the mom-to-be.
-Along with impending nausea and fatigue, a change in the sense of taste is also common in most pregnant women (1).
+A positive pregnancy test brings loads of unexpected events for a pregnant woman.
+Along with impending nausea and fatigue, there is a metallic taste in the mouth during pregnancy that is common (1).

-Read on to learn more about the onset, causes, and management of metallic taste in the mouth during pregnancy.
+Read through the post to learn the onset, causes, and management of metallic taste in the mouth during pregnancy.

 Is It Normal To Have A Metallic Taste In Your Mouth During Pregnancy?